Emily-RoseSteyn/measuring-quality-of-life-gauteng/data/README.md

 We can now use [Planet's basemap viewer](https://www.planet.com/basemaps) to do the following:

-* Identify the mean date of the survey outputted from the `gcro_processing` step
+* Identify the mean date of the survey outputted from the `gcro_processing` step in the `gcro-date-info.json` file
 * Search for the monthly MOSAIC that corresponds to the mean date.
     * For example, in the case of the 2021 GCRO survey, the mean date is 2021-01-12.
 The corresponding monthly mosaic on Planet is January 2021 (`global_monthly_2021_01_mosaic`).